210222-reston-java-msa/demos/week4/GitWorkshop/README.md

 # Group Exercises for Understanding GitHub

+> Before you attempt this exercise, check out [this video on Git](https://app.pluralsight.com/course-player?clipId=8dc1a5de-01c5-452e-a45f-d2f77a980e1c)!
+More resources are available on the [resources page](https://github.com/210222-reston-java-msa/demos/blob/main/week4/GitWorkshop/resources.md)

 ## Git Haiku

 This is an exercise that works best with 4-5 people working from a single git repo.
 The aim is to demonstrate in a simple fashion how Github treats file merges, and how merge conflicts arise.